MehwishUBC/BrainQuant3D_cFos/docs/README.md

 # Optimisation of BrainQuant3D for cFos mapping

-Using the original BrainQuant3D package by Dr Gandhi and team (https://doi.org/10.1073/pnas.191577811), we optimised the code for cFos cell mapping in SHIELD Cleared whole mouse brain.
+Using the original BrainQuant3D package by Dr Gandhi and team (https://doi.org/10.1073/pnas.1915778116), we optimised the code for cFos cell mapping in SHIELD Cleared whole mouse brain.

+The ilastik filter used is found on our OSF page: https://osf.io/2j5bd/

+## Code Changes

+### parameter.py

+**Line 22**: `FinalOrientation = (1, -2, 3)` was used for our left hemisphere data.

+**Line 23**: `FinalOrientation = (-1, -2, 3)` was used for our right hemisphere data.

+**Line 29**: `CorrectionResolution = (25, 25, 25)` was used because setting it to the same value as `AtlasResolution` reduced blank areas that appeared in atlas alignment and registration.

+**Line 49**: Changing the `filter` to `PixelClassification` allows the use of an ilastik filter for cell segmentation rather than background subtraction.

+**Line 60**: A probability threshold of 0.30 was used because it was found to be optimal for our data after testing.

+**Lines 141-143**: Instead of a SyNRA transform, a more simple Affine transform was used to reduce blank areas that appeared in atlas alignment and registration.

+### ilastik.py

+**LIne 50**: Replace `None` with the filepath of the ilastik filter.

-The original quick start guide is as follows:
+## The original quick start guide is as follows:

 # Quickstart Guide